moliver28/research-handbook/content/handbook/product/product-principles.md

 #### Iteration speed and product excellence

-To ensure that our efforts consistently deliver value to our users each iteration must adhere to the following guidelines:
+To ensure that our efforts consistently deliver value to our users, each iteration must adhere to the following guidelines:

   1. Define Expected Impact: Clearly articulate the expected measurable positive impact of the iteration on users, ensuring alignment with our overall product direction and guided by a vision that has been informed by user research
   1. Establish Metrics for Success: Identify specific metrics that will be used to evaluate the success of the iteration post-launch.
 These should be concrete, measurable indicators that directly relate to the intended outcomes of the iteration.